 - Best Poster Award at the Zsigmondy Colloquium of the German Colloid Society (Kolloidgesellschaft e.V), Konstanz, Germany, 2014.

-- “Leading for Tomorrow” Program Member of the German Physical Society (DPG), Bad Honnef, Germany, 2021.
+- “Leading for Tomorrow” Program Graduate of the German Physical Society (DPG), Bad Honnef and Berlin, Germany, 2021.